ThirdAILabs/neuraldb-enterprise/install/README.md

    - `jwt_secret` is used to encrypt authentication tokens for logins to Model Bazaar.
 This can be set to any random string, but make sure to save this value.
    - `autoscaling_enabled` determines whether NeuralDB Enterprise automatically autoscales the number of deployments under heavy query loads.
    - `autoscaler_max_count` determines the maximum number of deployment jobs that are spun up to handle large query loads.
+   - `ndb_enterprise_version` determines the version of NeuralDB Enterprise to use when launching or restarting the instance.
+If it is set to "latest", it will pull the latest version of NeuralDB enterprise, otherwise it will launch the specified version.
    - (Optional arg.
 Only applies for users that have specifically contacted us about airgapped support) `airgapped_license_path` is a path to the file license we'll send you.
 The file must be named `license.serialized`.
 7. Run `bash setup.sh` in the Terminal.